-The Ultima EVO Coupe and Ultima EVO Convertible have road compliant suspension giving an excellent and enjoyable ride quality suitable for long distance touring.
-They also have fully adjustable shock absorbers and therefore the ride quality can easily be altered by changing the damper settings via an adjustment knob at the base of each damper in a matter of minutes- from comfortable road settings to track day settings.
+The Ultima supercar has road compliant suspension giving an excellent and enjoyable ride quality suitable for long distance touring.
+They also have fully adjustable shock absorbers and therefore the ride quality can easily be altered by changing the damper settings via an adjustment knob at the base of each damper in a matter of minutes - from comfortable road settings to track day settings.

-The factory can supply every part to build your kit down to the last nut, bolt and washer apart from the Chevrolet engine.
+The factory can supply every part to build your kit down to the last nut, bolt and washer, apart from the Chevrolet V8 engine.

-The Ultima EVO Coupe and Ultima EVO Convertible have both been designed as road going supercars so will therefore clear any speed-humps and other obstructions such as ferry ramps.
+The Ultima has been designed as a road going supercar so will therefore clear any speed-humps and other obstructions such as ferry ramps.

 Careful attention was made in the design process, with short front and rear bodywork overhangs being one of the key ingredients to ensure that the Ultima has adequate ground clearance for all public road situations.